jimratliff/GenoMac-user/README.md

 The `justfile` provides the interface for the user to effect the functionalities of this repo, such as commanding the execution of “the Hypervisor” that oversees the operation of the user-level settings or refreshing the local copy of the repository.

-## Overview of using this repo to implement the user-scoped settings for a particular user
 For each user:
 - In Safari, access a pre-defined Google Doc to establish a real-time textual connection to other devices to be used as/if needed for real-time exchange of text, error messages, etc.
   - USER_CONFIGURER will already have performed this step as a result of using the repository GenoMac-system.